- Ph.D. in Comparative Literature, University of California, Irvine

 - B.A. in Psychology, University of California, Davis

 - B.A. in Comparative Literature, University of California, Davis

-Professor Huang has taught across multiple disciplines, including East Asian Studies, Comparative Literature, Gender & Sexuality Studies, and Film & Media Studies.
+Professor Huang has taught across multiple disciplines, including East Asian Studies, Comparative Literature, Gender & Sexuality Studies, Film & Media Studies, and Asian American Studies.
 Before joining the faculty at Princeton University, she was Visiting Assistant Professor of East Asian Studies at New York University.

-“The De-Spectacular and Taiwanese Neo-Noir—Rebels of the Neon God and the Crime Cinema of Triviality,” in East Asian Film Noir, eds.
+“The De-Spectacular and Taiwanese Neo-Noir –Rebels of the Neon God and the Crime Cinema of Triviality,” East Asian Film Noir: Transnational Encounters and Intercultural Dialogue, eds.
 Chi-Yun Shin and Mark Gallagher (London: I.B.
-Tauris, 2015)
+Tauris, 2015), 145-161.

 “Level A” by Yongmei Huang, Words Without Borders: Special Issue, Olympic Voices from China, April 2008

 Seeing the Interior: Cinema, Media, Inverse Visuality (EAS/COM 594)